 The Stonehenge Landscape is one of the most important prehistoric landscapes in Europe.

-We own, manage and provide access to over 800 hectares (2,100 acres) of the World Heritage Site and we take our responsibility to care for it very seriously.
+We care for over 2,100 acres (800 hectares) of the World Heritage Site and we take our responsibility to protect it very seriously.

-The A303 cuts through the heart of the World Heritage Site, harming the setting of many of the 350 burial mounds and monuments scattered across the landscape and preventing access to the southern two-thirds of the site.
+The current surface A303 cuts through the heart of the World Heritage Site, harming the setting of many of the 400 sites and monuments scattered across the landscape and preventing people from exploring two thirds of this incredible place.

 The benefits of a tunnel

-We welcome the Government’s plan to invest in a fully bored tunnel of at least 2.9km (1.8 miles), removing a large part of the existing surface A303 from the Stonehenge Landscape.
+We welcome the Government’s plan to invest in a two mile long tunnel, removing a large part of the existing surface A303 that damages the Stonehenge Landscape.